+AF-S works on all Nikon digital cameras, so you don’t have to worry about autofocus.
 For AF lenses to have autofocus, you’ll need to get a kit lens with lens mount screws.

+Nikon benefits from this.
+They make money on new lenses.
 All those new DX lenses are in demand for budget DSLR niche audience.

 So, you will need to buy either 35mm f/1.8 AF-S (under $200) or 50mm f/1.4 AF-S lens (around $450).
+See the point?

-Either way, all new lenses are very well worth their price and I am sure you won’t regret buying one.
+All new lenses are very well worth their price and I am sure you won’t regret buying one.

 I hope I made it easier to understand the difference between AF and AF-S lenses and how Nikon benefits from new lenses.

 - Related article: What is the difference between Canon USM and STM lenses?